argoproj-labs/argocd-vault-plugin/README.md

 ## Overview

 ### Why use this plugin?
-This plugin is aimed at helping to solve the issue of secret management with GitOps and ArgoCD.
+This plugin is aimed at helping to solve the issue of secret management with GitOps and Argo CD.
 We wanted to find a simple way to utilize Vault without having to rely on an operator or custom resource definition.
 This plugin can be used not just for secrets but also for deployments, configMaps or any other Kubernetes resource.

 ### How it works
 The argocd-vault-plugin works by taking a directory of yaml files that have been templated out using the pattern of `<placeholder>` where you would want a value from Vault to go.
 The inside of the `<>` would be the actual key in Vault.